Phoenix Pedestrian Accident Lawyer

 Call Gallagher & Kennedy Today for Help With Your Pedestrian Accident Claim

-Our Phoenix car accident lawyers are passionate about helping injured victims seek justice and fair compensation from negligent or reckless parties.
+Our Phoenix pedestrian accident lawyers are passionate about helping injured victims seek justice and fair compensation from negligent or reckless parties.
 We believe that legal action can help initiate real change in pedestrian safety across the state.

 To learn more, contact us today at (602) 530-8400 for your free case review.